Celebrate with an Effortless Mango Mimosa: From Brunch to Big Moments

 Instructions

-• Top off the flute with chilled champagne and stir gently
+- Top it off with the champagne and stir gently.

 Notes